vigetlabs/wordpress-site-starter/README.md

 Also, in `packages.json`, you can change the name of the branch from `main` to use your current working branch.

+**Note:** Be sure to update the paths in `packages.json` as well as the command below to point to the location of your local repository. `~/` will not work, you must use the full path.

 ```bash
 $ mkdir project-name && cd project-name && composer create-project --repository-url="/root/path/not/relative/path/to/wordpress-site-starter/packages.json" vigetlabs/wordpress-site-starter . --stability=dev --remove-vcs --no-install
 ```

 ## Changelog

 ### 0.1.2
 * Better Composer Script Handling
 * Improvements to post-create project setup